slatedocs/slate/source/index.html.md

 }
 ```

-Your website must use user token that provided in last step for authentication to fetch user authorized information and save it in your records of users (database, files, ...etc)
+Please use the user token to fetch user info from IA system.
+You can process these info as you usually do (e.g. save in database).

 <aside class="success">
-Remember — You can use this token and fetch the information many times via this api call.
+You can fetch user info with the user token via this api call at anytime.
 </aside>

 ### HTTP Request